 Normalization vs Denormalization

-Normalization is the best approach to deal with Relational Databases to maintain data and avoid redundancy.
-But when it comes to non-Relational Databases or NoSQL, denormalization is the best approach to follow.
+Normalization is the best approach to dealing with relational databases to maintain data and avoid redundancy.
+However, when it comes to non-relational Databases or NoSQL, denormalization is the best approach.
 It is just the opposite of Normalization.
-Here, all related data for an entity is compressed into a single document in NoSQL Database.
+Here, all related data for an entity is compressed into a single document in the NoSQL Database.

 Data Modeling: Normalized Form of Data